Natural Horsemanship

 Groundwork

 With groundwork you practice a number of exercises with your horse, in order to establish your relationship based on your leadership.
-You invite the horse to walk curling around you, creating a lateral bend; halt; yield the hind quarters; back up; indicate the way; make transitions to walk, trot and halt on a circle; standing square distributing the weight over 4 legs; flexing the neck; lowering the head in a forward down position, and lateral bending.
+You invite the horse to walk curling around you, creating a lateral bend; halt; yield the shoulders and the hind quarters; indicate the way; make transitions to walk, trot and halt on a circle; backing up; standing square distributing the weight over 4 legs; flexing the neck; lowering the head in a forward down position, and lateral bending.
+Did you know that the circle is the most difficult exercise for the horse?
+In Nature, a horse will always go straight.
+On the circle, the horse's natural asymmetry will show itself!
+Our task is to help our horse stretch the shorter muscles and strengthen the longer muscles, as well as build muscles in the hind quarters.

-We ride our horses without bit, with a rope halter or a bitless bridle.
+We ride our horses without bit, with a rope halter, a cavesson, or a bitless bridle.
 Before we start riding with a saddle, you ride with a bareback pad.
 Riding with a bareback pad helps you to develop an independent seat, to find your own balance and use your center or core for riding.

 You can try riding with just a neck ring or even with nothing at all, only using your body language to communicate.
 In this manner you experience how you can communicate with your horse in a subtle manner.
 This natural style of riding is suitable for beginners and recreational riders, as well as for advanced and competitive riders.